Char1que/Char1que/README.md

-- 👋 Hi, I’m Maksim
+- 👋 Hi, my name is Maxim
 - 👀 I’m interested in website development
 - 📫 How to reach me:
 - Telegram: Char1k